Prof-M-s-Classroom/programming-assignment-1-himelinakai/README.md

     so there is no traversing needed to find and delete it.
 All other commands have O(1) time.

 void removeWaypointAtIndex(int index);

+    This function removes the node at a user-specified index in the list.
+It first checks that the list is not empty so as to avoid any errors.
+If the given index is less than 0, or greater than the preexisting list's length, an error message will be printed.
+If the index is valid, the node at the given index is deleted, and the list is properly reconnected where the deleted node was.

+    The time complexity is O(n).
+The function calls the getWaypoint() function, which traverses through the list up to the given index, which could be up to the last node in the worst case scenario.
+That yields an O(n) time complexity.
+Every other command in the function runs to O(1) so only the O(n) is considered.

 void traverseForward();

+    This function traverses through the entire linked list from the first node to the last, printing the data value in each as it does.
+It does check if the list is empty and outputs a message if it is.

+    The time complexity is O(n).
+The function is responsible for outputting the data in each node in the list, which means it must traverse through the entire length of it, which yields O(n).

 void traverseBackward();

+    This function traverses through the entire linked list from the last node to the first, printing the data value in each as it does.
+It does check if the list is empty and outputs a message if it is.

+    The time complexity is O(n).
+The function is responsible for outputting the data in each node in the list, which means it must traverse through the entire length of it, which yields O(n).

 Node<T>* getWaypoint(int index);

+    This function returns the address of the node at a user-specified index within the list, if the index is valid.
+It checks if the list is empty, outputs a message if it is and returns null.
+If the given index is less than 0, or greater than the preexisting list's length, an error message will be printed and null will be returned.

+    The time complexity is O(n).
+The function traverses through the list up to the given index, which could be up to the last node in the worst case scenario.
+That yields an O(n) time complexity.

 void setWaypoint(int index, T& data);

 void print();